 - creating a legal entity to defraud a public procurement procedure or to enter into a government contract;

-- fraudulently obtaining an undue advantage or benefit from an amendment to or an extension of a government contract, without authorisation under the law, or from the notice of the public procurement procedure or the related contractual instruments; and
+- obtaining fraudulently an undue advantage or benefit from an amendment to or an extension of a government, without authorisation under the law, or from the notice of the public procurement procedure or the related contractual instruments; and

 - rigging bids, manipulating or defrauding the economic-financial balance of a government contract.

-Another controversial provision introduced by the new law concerns the possibility for the public administration to pierce the corporate veil, in cases where a legal entity is used abusively to facilitate or conceal conduct prohibited by the Act, or whenever it is intended to conceal asset ownership, thus extending the effects of the sanctions to managers and partners with administrative powers.
+Another controversial provision brought by the new law concerns the possibility for the public administration to pierce the corporate veil, in cases where the legal entity is used abusively to facilitate, conceal or dissimulate the practice of those illegal conducts established herein, or whenever it is intended to create a asset confusion, thus extending the effects of the sanctions to managers and partners with administration powers.

 It is still too early to say, but these broad definitions of wrongful acts may lead to abuses on the part of the public administration in initiating investigations and proceedings against corporations.
-The Act’s provisions may lead to various interpretations, exposing companies to greater risks.
-These risks will be more easily measured when jurisprudence and case law evolve.
+Its provisions may lead to various interpretations, exposing companies to greater risks.
+These risks will be better measured when regulations are implemented, and jurisprudence and case law evolves.